-This is a volunteer fire and life squad department.
-The members volunteer a tremendous amount of their time to the Township.
+The Wayne Township Fire & EMS Department is a volunteer department.
+The members volunteer a tremendous amount of their time to the township.
 We are proud to have these dedicated folks working for us.
-We all will continue to do our best for our Township residents.
+We all will continue to do our best for our township residents.

 THANK YOU for your continued support!